3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 # Milestones

-### October 2016 - Run and test Bachmann implementation
+### October 2016 - Run and test Brachmann implementation

 Compile on Ubuntu 14.04 and run the source code provided with the CVPR 2016 demo for "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image"[].
 Resolve any dependency issues involved with nlopt, PNG++, or OpenCV.